wholder/MegaTinyIDE/resources/documentation/trouble.md

 ### Troubleshooting
 If you experience an unexpected error when compiling or uploading, try using the menu option "**`Actions->Reinstall ToolChain`**" and then try again.

+If you have trouble programming or debugging a chip, first double check that you have the programmer/debugger connected to the proper pin for that target devoce  If this fails to remedy the problem, try quitting MegaTinyUDE, disconnecting and then reconnecting the programmer, then restart MegaTinyIDE.
+If this fails, try using a diffrent attiny device.
+It's possible that you may have inadverently changed the UPDI setting in the FUSES block to some other value.
+If so, you'll need a HV (12 volt) programmer to restore this setting to UPDI.